Exploring the Best ClickLearn Alternatives?

 ClickLearn Pricing

-ClickLearn doesn’t publicly list any pricing tiers on its website, and like most enterprise software vendors, asks potential customers to, “request a quote.”
-But, TrustRadius indicates that its pricing ranges between $208 per installation (i.e., per instance), per month for the Basic tier to $1,023 per install, per month for the Enterprise tier.
+ClickLearn doesn’t publicly list any pricing tiers on its website and, like most enterprise software vendors, asks potential customers to “request a quote.”
+But TrustRadius indicates that its pricing ranges between $208 per installation (i.e., per instance), per month for the Basic tier and $1,023 per install, per month for the Enterprise tier.

 • Basic: $208 per install, per month